What is the difference between custom designs and semi-custom designs?

 If I have my own wording, colours in mind, can you incorporate this into the design?

 - In most cases yes, you only need ask and I will try my best to incorporate these into the pre-made design.
-There is a minimum surcharge of $60 to change colours and/or wording.
+Please be aware though that there will be added fees and these fees will vary depending on the scope of the work.

 Can I request changes to a semi custom design?